 Throughout lockdown, Campos continued to work on the series, creating portraits through Zoom.
 She interviewed and photographed Elio via webcam in May.
 He told her, “After an adolescence of living as someone that felt alien to me, I’m finally taking my first steps in the world as Elio.”

 That image of Elio and Luci, captured all those months ago in the park, was recently shortlisted for the Taylor Wessing Portrait Prize and was named winner of the Portrait of Britain 2019.
 Still, the most rewarding part of the project has been getting to know her sitters–and representing them truthfully and authentically.
-As for Elio, she plans to stay in touch.
+She plans to stay in touch with Elio.
 “He is not sure about his future dreams yet, but he knows that he would like to make an impact on this world and make it better,” the artist tells us.
 “We will have to wait and see!”

 You can follow Reme Campos on Instagram at @remecampos; she regularly shares new portraits from the series, accompanied by words from her sitters.